cosmos/sdk-tutorials/hellochain/tutorial/04-try-it-out.md

 # Try It Out

-We are almost finished but lets take a quick moment to try out the parts we've built to see how they work.
+We are far from finished but lets take a quick moment to try out the parts we've built to see how they work.

 Run these commands and take a looks at the help text for the subsommands they